 - All Jemena Group1 legal entities that have a controlling interest in QGP are 'service providers' and so all costs incurred, revenue earned or assets owned by those entities that relate to the pipeline should be captured and consolidated in the financial reporting templates - Similarly, because SGSPAA is the parent company of the Jemena Group acquisition costs and associated dates (mainly in the Recovered Capital Method (RCM) template) are determined by reference to that entity for the purposes of complying with the guideline.
-This means for instance that the acquisition of the QGP occurred on 1 Aug 2007 when the Jemena Group acquired the pipeline from the Alinta Group. - QGP has amended some of the formulae in the templates where the resultant outcome was inconsistent with the intent of the Guideline.
-These changes are explained in this basis of preparation (BoP) document. - Actual information includes information calculated directly from information contained in the Jemena Group's systems and other records without material judgement required.
-Estimated information is anything other than actual information - To meet the requirements of the Guideline when compiling the RCM valuation (section 4.1) QGP undertook all reasonable steps to obtain historical information where this was not already available to Jemena Group.
-These steps are further explained in the RCM section (section 13) of this basis of preparation. - All 'Previous reporting period' amounts have been sourced from the prior year published Gas Market Reform (GMR) templates (refer to Tables: 2.1, 2.1.1, 3.1, 3.3). - Jemena Group costs can be are direct or indirect in nature.
+This means for instance that the acquisition of the QGP occurred on 1 Aug 2007 when the Jemena Group acquired the pipeline from the Alinta Group. - Actual information includes information calculated directly from information contained in the Jemena Group's systems and other records without material judgement required.
+Estimated information is anything other than actual information. - To meet the requirements of the Guideline when compiling the RCM valuation (section 4.1) QGP undertook all reasonable steps to obtain historical information where this was not already available to Jemena Group.
+These steps are further explained in the RCM section (section 13) of this basis of preparation. - All 'Previous reporting period' amounts have been sourced from the prior year published Gas Market Reform (GMR) templates (refer to Tables: 2.1, 2.1.1, 3.1, 3.3). - Jemena Group costs are direct or indirect in nature.
 Direct costs, such as maintenance, program management, engineering support are directly allocated to specific assets within the Jemena Group.
 Jemena Group shared or indirect costs such as IT, finance, legal, people, safety and environment are allocated to specific assets within the Group in accordance with the principles of the Jemena Group Cost Allocation Methodology procedure.
 These principles are further explained in the Revenue and Expenses section (section 3) of this basis of preparation.
-From 1 July 2019, Jemena Group stood up a new market based structure replacing the previous functional organisation structure.
-The shared costs information has been compiled based on the organisational structures in place during the year